There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 Many institutions gain deeper insight into retention trends and motivators by tracking various student demographics.
 Rather than making sweeping generalizations about how all students prefer to get involved in campus, tracking demographics can help them spot specific barriers to learning and opportunities for engagement.

-For example, an institution might learn that its commuter students are more likely to attend events around noon, when they are already on campus between classes.
+For example, an institution might learn that its commuter students are more likely to attend events around 1:00 pm when they are already on campus between classes.
 Or you might discover that first-year students are more likely to join a student organization if they enroll in your First-Year Engagement Program.

 Tracking students by age, academic major, state residency, race, gender, and more can help institutions spot programming blindspots while getting to know their students’ needs better.